cyphunk/sbdl/README.md

 portability for additional clarity by using ``nand/nor/emmc/usb`` to describe memory locations.

+## Important

+This generalization language might obscure important details.
+For example missing are  authentication modes and mac functions.
+Hopefully readers that find these details important could help organize this language to suite their those needs.

 ## Use

 Here is a simple example showing 1 boot stage, a system kernel, filesystem,